 Will They Make My Dog Sick?

 Eating a dryer sheet could make your pup quite sick.
 Although many dogs are just fine, you need to monitor them closely for signs of problems.
-The symptoms of poisoning after consumption can vary and will depend on how much/how many your dog ate, and how long ago they ate it.
-It will also depend on the size of your pup, and any underlying health conditions they have.
+The symptoms of poisoning after consumption can vary and will depend on how much/how much your dog ate and how long ago they ate it.
+It will also depend on the size of your pup and any underlying health conditions they have.

 Symptoms of Poisoning:

 - Burns inside the mouth